ArctosDB/documentation-wiki/_documentation/container.markdown

-The following are general guidelines developed largely from examining error logs (or a lack thereof) in relation to the number of tracked objects, the apparent ability to find supposedly-tracked objects, and a general impression of overall “quality” and utility of the barcoding system in several collections.
+The following are general guidelines developed largely from examining error logs (or a lack thereof) in relation to the number of tracked objects, the apparent ability to find supposedly-tracked objects, and a general impression of overall "quality" and utility of the barcoding system in several collections.
 This is not a recipe, but rather a description of the general qualities of the finished product.